 S Corporation Owner Who Didn’t Receive Distribution Subject to Tax

 Taxpayers who own an interest in an S corporation but who are not familiar with the tax rules are often surprised to learn that they have to pay tax on the business profits even if they do not receive distributions from the business.
 The court recently addressed this fundamental concept in Dalton v.
 Commissioner, T.C.
 Memo.
 2017-43.
-The case stands as a strong reminder that a tax advisor should be involved when shareholders sell or otherwise transfer their shares.
+The case stands as a strong reminder that a tax attorney should be involved when shareholders sell or otherwise transfer their shares.

 The facts and procedural history are as follows: